ggriffiths/ggriffiths/README.md

 ![Grant's GitHub stats](https://github-readme-stats.vercel.app/api?username=ggriffiths&count_private=true)

 Hello!
-I'm a Software Engineer @ [Pure Storage](https://www.purestorage.com/) working on [Portworx](https://www.portworx.com), a cloud native storage platform.
-I'm the tech lead for the Portworx CSI Driver and I also work on control plane components such as the SDK, Security, PX-Backup CSI, and more!
-I'm also a core contributer to [Kubernetes-CSI](https://github.com/kubernetes-csi), k8s SIG-Storage, and HashiCorp Nomad!
+I'm a Software Engineer interested in distributed systems, platform engineering, AI, and open source.

 When I'm not coding, you can find me in the mountains climbing rock, ice, and snow!